-To provide further insight into influent trends and WWTF removal efficiency for metals, sludge-loading trends have been compared to influent and effluent loads since 1994 for three metals at both facilities.
-Nickel was included in this comparison due to its high incidence in the dissolved phase, approximately 95% of nickel in the final WWTF effluent is in the dissolved form.
+To provide further insight into influent trends and removal efficiency for metals, sludgeloading trends have been compared to influent and effluent loads since 1994 for three metals at both facilities.
+Nickel was included in this comparison due to its high incidence in the dissolved phase; approximately 95% of nickel in the final effluent is in the dissolved form.
 Nickel is also a metal commonly associated with industrial sources.
 Zinc was selected because of its relative abundance and significant influent loadings.
-Copper was chosen due to its relatively high abundance and lower dissolved partitioning, approximately 50-60.
+Copper was chosen due to its relatively high abundance and lower dissolved partitioning, approximately 50-60%.
 In the following figures, please note that only the final sludge loading is approximated, without consideration of removal of the three metals in the grit removal step of the treatment process.
-Historical and 2003 sludge data are included in ATTACHMENT VOLUME II, SECTION 11.

-The Field's Point sludge loading results for nickel (FIGURE 26) show general agreement with declining nickel inputs to the Field's Point WWTF influent.
+Historical and 2004 sludge data are included in ATTACHMENT VOLUME II, SECTION 11.
+The Field's Point sludge loading results for nickel (FIGURE 27) show general agreement with declining nickel inputs to the Field's Point influent.
 Note that the center row of columns on the figure represent final effluent loading.
-The relatively low removal rate (17%) is confirmed in the low sludge loads.
+The relatively low removal rate (18%) is confirmed in the low sludge loads.
+The relatively good agreement between influent loading compared to sludge and effluent loadings (10%) attests to the fact that sample frequency is appropriate for nickel.

-Figure 26

-Nickel Loading Trend Analysis in Field's Point Sludge, Influent and
+FIGURE 27 Nickel Loading Trend Analysis in Field's Point Sludge, Influent and Effluent

-Effluent

-Bucklin Point sludge nickel loading (FIGURE 27) follows the same general trends as influent loading.
-The relatively low 2003 Bucklin Point nickel removal rate (40%) is confirmed in the low nickel sludge loading.
-The agreement between 2003 nickel effluent loading in pounds and the value calculated from the influent loading minus the sludge loading is remarkably close: 17%.
+Bucklin Point sludge nickel loading (FIGURE 28) follows the same general trends as influent loading.
+The relatively low 2004 Bucklin Point nickel removal rate (30%) is confirmed in the low nickel sludge loading.
+The agreement between 2004 nickel effluent loading in pounds and the value calculated from the influent loading minus the sludge loading is remarkably close: 9%.
+This is an improvement over the mass balance for nickel in 2003, which showed a 17% discrepancy.

-Figure 27 Nickel Loading Trend Analysis in Bucklin Point Sludge, Influent and Effluent
+FIGURE 28 Nickel Loading Trend Analysis in Bucklin Point Sludge, Influent and Effluent